jose-oc/josefo-developer/content/git/git-mini-guide.en.md

 <pre class="lang:sh decode:true ">git branch
 </pre>

-This command creates a new branch but **don&#8217;t switch to that branch**.
+This command creates a new branch but **don't switch to that branch**.

 ### Switching branches

 <pre class="lang:sh decode:true ">git checkout
 </pre>

 This command moves HEAD to the branch name.
 Remember that the files will change as well as the history.
-There isn&#8217;t any problem switching branches even if there is some untracked file.
+There isn't any problem switching branches even if there is some untracked file.
 The file will remain in the folder.

-If you want to switch branch but there are files modified which you don&#8217;t want to stage nor commit because the work is not done so you have another option, it is **to stash** it:
+If you want to switch branch but there are files modified which you don't want to stage nor commit because the work is not done so you have another option, it is **to stash** it:

 <pre class="lang:sh decode:true ">git stash
 git status # working directory clean